 In addition, the division collaborates with faculty that has expertise in epidemiology and biostatistics.
 The range of research being conducted guarantees that an individual fellow's research program will almost certainly be consistent with his/her interests and goals.

-This fellowship offers 18 months of research/elective time, and the unique opportunity to obtain either a Masters in Public Health or a Masters in Clinical Research during the three year MFM fellowship.
+Each fellow has 12 months of clinical maternal-fetal medicine, 12 months of research, 1 month in a medical or surgical intensive care unit, experience as a supervisor in a labor and delivery unit, and 9 months of electives as well as the unique opportunity to obtain either a Masters in Public Health or a Masters in Clinical and Translational Research during the three year MFM fellowship.

 Michelle Kominiarek, M.D.